krobison/CONNECT-Kinect/readme.md

 ```
 Once done, access at this link: http://toilers.mines.edu/csconnect-yourusernamehere/index.php

-**NOTE:** Currently, pretty URLs are not functional so the `index.php` at the end of the link is required.
-This requires some work with Apache on Toiler's and once this is done this note will be removed.

 ### Code Structure & Development Cycle
 Quick overview of important folders and files.